About Alex Israel

 Born and raised in London, Rabbi Israel moved to Israel in 1991 and gained rabbinic ordination from the Israeli Chief Rabbinate following several years of study at Yeshivat Har Etzion.

 Rabbi Israel holds degrees from London School of Economics, the Institute of Education, London, and Bar Ilan University.
-His books, "I Kings - Torn in Two"(2013) and "II Kings: In a Whirlwind"(2015) have been received with great acclaim by teachers and laypeople.
+His books, "I Kings - Torn in Two"(2013) and "II Kings: In a Whirlwind"(2018) have been received enthusiastically by teachers and laypeople alike.

 Rabbi Israel has lectured widely at campuses and communities on five continents.